nikultimo/Manipulator/README.md

 -
 GOALS:
 -
--Introduce to ROS, Gazebom, Rviz, urdf, xacro editing -Improving skills of modelling robots
+1. Introduce to ROS, Gazebom, Rviz, urdf, xacro editing
+2. Improving skills of modelling robots
--Introducing to manipulators
+3. Introducing to manipulators

 -
 # HOW TO RUN THE PROJECT?